Woodbury–Story House

 The Woodbury–Story House is a National Register of Historic Places structure (site #93001463) in Altadena, California.
 It was placed on the Register in 1993 for its significance as an example of Italianate and Colonial Revival architecture styles and its association with Capt.
 Frederick Woodbury, one of the founders of Altadena.
+It is currently used as a filming location.

 History

 The home was built in 1882 for Capt.
 Frederick Woodbury, and his wife, Martha.
 The home was the headquarters for a ranch that included a two-story bunkhouse for the ranch hands.
 Citrus groves and vineyards were planted on the land.
-Capt.
 Woodbury planted the deodar cedars that line the contemporary Santa Rosa Ave., also known as Christmas Tree Lane, another National Register site.
-In 1892, Capt.
-Woodbury sold the home to a man named Walker, who in turn sold it to Hampton L. Story in 1894.
+In 1892, Woodbury sold the home to a man named Walker, who in turn sold it to Hampton L. Story in 1894.
 During the decades following Story's death, the home became a coffee shop, sheriff's station, a fire engine house, office building and a tea house.
+It is currently used as a filming location.

+On January 7, 2025, the home was damaged by the Eaton Fire.
+According to a GoFundMe campaign, the home needed a deep cleaning to remove toxic smoke damage, repainting of the interior and exterior due to smoke, ash, and ember damage, restoration of numerous wood windows and vintage glass, and repair of Victorian wooden details and damaged roof from the high winds.
+We have sustained fire smoke damage but gratefully our home is standing strong and is still oldest house in Altadena.